-CENTOGENE offers full gene sequencing and deletion/duplication analysis for genes in the Epilepsy (generalized) with febrile seizures panel (GABRD, GABRG2, SCN1A, SCN1B, SCN2A, SCN9A).
+CENTOGENE offers sequencing and deletion/duplication analysis for genes in the Epilepsy (generalized) with febrile seizures panel (GABRD, GABRG2, SCN1A, SCN1B, SCN2A, SCN9A).
 We also offer single gene tests for each gene included in the panel.

 The differential diagnosis of autosomal recessive forms of Epilepsy (generalized) with febrile seizures-related disorders – depending on the major symptoms in the initial case – includes the following diseases:

 - Juvenile myoclonic epilepsy

 - Viral encephalitis or meningitis.

 CENTOGENE offers an advanced, fast and cost-effective strategy to test large NGS panels and diagnose complex phenotypes based on PCR-free whole genome sequencing and NGS technology.
 This approach offers an unparalleled advantage by reducing amplification/capture biases and providing sequencing of the entire gene with more uniform coverage.